raskolnikov-rodion/raskolnikov-rodion/README.md

 In my spare time I'm building an EHR system demo, with Angular (frontend) and NestJS (backend).
 Some of the features/techniques already included:

+- Deploying and creating Pull Request previews using Netlify
 - Animations
 - Presentational / container components
 - Lazy-loading